dionys93/ety-dictionary/data-text/inglisce/orthography/core-principles/rimes/index.md

 ---

-## What the divide assumes about spelling

-### 1. The affricate slot has no `qu`

 `Qu` is /k/ by definition, so it cannot appear before a mark that makes the consonant an affricate.
 Every device the velar slot uses to record a French route — `pique`, `crique`, `attaque`, `joque` — is **unavailable in /tʃ/**.

-The consequence: *catch* went through France and *chase* is its Central French twin, but nothing in `caic̃e` says so.
-In the velar slot that fact would be spelled.

-### 2. The affricate slot has no `x`

-`X` writes /ks/, which the affricate cannot produce.
-So `-x` plurals are a velar-only device, and every /tʃ/ noun pluralises the long way.

-That also means note J's rule — digraph takes `-x`, single letter takes `-cs` — has no application in half the system.

 ### 3. The silent `-e` is near-obligatory after `c̃` and near-absent after `c`